Accessibility & Translation

 The Renewable Energy Institute (REI), has been running accredited renewable energy training courses since 1975 in collaboration with leading British, European and Global Universities, and has a wealth of experience in knowledge sharing and career development for the Renewable Energy and Energy Efficiency sectors.

 Construction Industry Training Board (CITB), the training Board for the construction industry and a partner in Construction Skills, the Sector Skills Council.
-CITB have extensive links with trade bodies, training providers and employers to promote our Green Hub and design and develop provision in line with industry needs, creating progression routeways.
+CITB have extensive links with trade bodies, training providers and employers to promote our Green Skills Academy and design and develop provisions in line with industry needs, creating progression routeways.

 Retrofit Works, specialists in retrofitting homes.